common-fate/docs-archive/docs/approvals/providers/00-access-providers.md

 # Access Providers

-Providers are an essential part of Granted approvals.
-Providers are plugins that allow the access management integration between Granted and your choice of cloud/identity service.
+Providers are an essential part of Granted Approvals.
+Providers are plugins that allow the access management integration between Granted Approvals and your choice of cloud/identity service.

 The current list of providers integrated are: